COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/installation.md

 4. Create a Python virtual environment

+   You can create a conda virtual environment or another virtual environment such as virtualenv.
+   The latter requires the requirements.txt file which can be found in the project root.
+Here we use conda to create a virtual environment.

    In this step, we will create a Conda virtual environment named `COMP208` with Python version 3.10.
 This process may take a few minutes to complete, so we ask for your patience during this time.

    ```bash
    conda env create -f ./misc/environment.yml
    ```

-   Please note that if you are using an Arm-based chip, we recommend installing an x86-based environment for optimal compatibility.
-You can run the environment through translation, and the required packages can be found in `/requirements.txt`.

 5. Activate the virtual environment